Joseph Magliocco: Colombo War

 In 1957, Magliocco was arrested with 60 other mobsters who were attending the Apalachin Conference, a national mob meeting in Apalachin, New York.
 On January 13, 1960, Magliocco and 21 others were convicted of conspiracy and he was sentenced to five years in prison.
 However, on November 28, 1960, a United States Court of Appeals overturned the verdicts.

 On February 27, 1961 the Gallos led by Joe Gallo, kidnapped four of Profaci's top men: underboss Magliocco, Frank Profaci (Joe Profaci's brother), capo Salvatore Musacchia and soldier John Scimone.
-Profaci himself eluded capture and flew to sanctuary in Florida.
+Profaci eluded capture and flew to sanctuary in Florida.
 While holding the hostages, Larry and Albert Gallo sent Joe Gallo to California.
 The Gallos demanded a more favorable financial scheme for the hostages' release.
 Gallo wanted to kill one hostage and demand $100,000 before negotiations, but his brother Larry overruled him.
 After a few weeks of negotiation, Profaci made a deal with the Gallos.
 Profaci's consigliere Charles "the Sidge" LoCicero negotiated with the Gallos and all the hostages were released peacefully.
 However, Profaci had no intention of honoring this peace agreement.
 On August 20, 1961 Joseph Profaci ordered the murder of Gallo members Joseph "Joe Jelly" Gioielli and Larry Gallo.
 Gunmen allegedly murdered Gioilli after inviting him to go fishing.
 Larry Gallo survived a strangulation attempt in the Sahara club of East Flatbush by Carmine Persico and Salvatore "Sally" D'Ambrosio after a police officer intervened.
-The Gallo brothers had been previously aligned with Persico against Profaci and his loyalists; The Gallos then began calling Persico "The Snake" after he had betrayed them. the war continued on resulting in nine murders and three disappearances.
+The Gallo brothers had been previously aligned with Persico against Profaci and his loyalists; The Gallos then began calling Persico "The Snake" after he had betrayed them.
+The war continued on resulting in nine murders and three disappearances.
 With the start of the gang war, the Gallo crew retreated to the Dormitory.